Predestination - An In Depth Bible Study - Part 1

 Paul again emphasized the inability of unregenerate man to receive and respond to the things of God when he wrote: “But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.”
 (1 Corinthians 2:14, emphasis added).

-The natural man, or man in his lost, unregenerate state, does not accept the things of the Spirit of God because he cannot understand them.
-The things of the Spirit of God cannot be discerned with the intellect alone.
+Natural man, or man in his lost, unregenerate state, does not accept the things of the Spirit of God because he cannot understand them.
+The things of the Spirit of God cannot be discerned and understood with the intellect alone.
 Rather, as Paul said, “they are spiritually appraised”, which is to say they are discerned and understood only through the Spirit of God.
 For this reason, when the lost, unregenerate man hears the Gospel message given to us through the word of God, it sounds like foolishness to him.
 He is simply unable to understand or accept it because he is without the Spirit of God, which means that he is still spiritually dead in his trespasses and sins.

 Saul’s Conversion on the Damascus Road

 Saul’s conversion is recounted three times in the Book of Acts: the first time in Acts 9:1-16, the second time in Acts 22:1-11, and the third time in Acts 26:9-18.
-When our sovereign God chooses to repeat events and teachings in His word, we should consider very carefully just what He is saying to us.
+When our sovereign God chooses to repeat events and teachings in His word, we should consider very carefully what He is saying to us.

 At the time of Saul’s conversion, he was still thoroughly intent on persecuting the church.
 He had made no decision at all to come to Christ.
-In Acts 9:1-2, we see that he was “still breathing threats and murder against the disciples of the Lord”, and that he was on his way to Damascus to bring back to Jerusalem in chains any followers of Christ he found there, to be punished (See also Acts 22:4-5 and Acts 26:9-12).
+In Acts 9:1-2, we see that he was “still breathing threats and murder against the disciples of the Lord”, and he was on his way to Damascus to bring back to Jerusalem in chains any followers of Christ that he found there, to be punished (See also Acts 22:4-5 and Acts 26:9-12).

 Saul had heard the Gospel message.
 He knew what it was about, and he was opposed to it.
 We see from these accounts of his conversion in the Book of Acts that he had remained steadfastly opposed to the Gospel, right up until the instant in time when he was confronted by Jesus Christ Himself.